 Solar chargers quite simply require the sun’s rays to start charging your batteries and should be positioned in a place wherein they can obtain the greatest amount of sunlight.

 They also give you the chance to charge your car batteries without having to connect to an external source of power.
 But because light intensity can change over time and the battery can be fully charged some protection is necessary

 Why you need one with a Charge Controller

-Solar Panels over 5 watts (and occasionally the actual 5 watt) need a charge controller to cope with the output, and to stop overcharging your battery.
-For larger 12v batteries with more than 20Ah this should not be a concern.
-However if you plan to leave the charger connected for days; this will give you the comfort and confidence to leave it and not worry about it damaging your batteries.
+Solar Panels over 5 watts (and occasionally the actual 5 watts) need a charge controller to cope with the output, and to stop overcharging your battery.
+For larger 12v batteries with more than 20Ah, this should not be a concern.
+However, if you plan to leave the charger connected for days; this will give you the comfort and confidence to leave it and not worry about it damaging your batteries.

 Below we have listed some Chargers for various uses with overcharge protection.
 But we highly recommend the Suner Power 12v Charger.